Pethia tiantian

-Pethia tiantian is a species of cyprinid fish that has only been recorded from streams in the vicinity of Putao in the far north of Myanmar.
+Pethia tiantian, the Burmese bumblebee barb, is a species of cyprinid fish that has only been recorded from streams in the vicinity of Putao in the far north of Myanmar.
 It grows to a length of 4.5 cm SL.

 It is generally brownish with a dark vertical bar just behind the operculum and a round dark blotch on the caudal peduncle.
 Other Pethia species are similarly marked but P. tiantian can be distinguished by its longer lateral line, reaching all the way back to the base of the caudal fin.
 P. didi, a similarly marked species found in the same drainage basin, differs from P. tiantian in having a deeper body and a longer dorsal fin with two rows of dark markings rather than one.